dorinabrle/business-roi-framework-ai/red-flags-checklist.md

 **The fix:** Decide your business model on day one.
 Open core?
 Managed service?
 Support contracts?
 Pick one.
 Build for that model from the start.

 **Important clarification:** "Open core" means MIT/free today, enterprise features later.
 That IS a day-one decision.
 You're not "figuring it out later" - you're executing the GitLab/Elastic playbook: build community with free core, monetize enterprise features.
 That's different from "we'll figure out monetization someday."

-For [cascadeflow](https://github.com/lemony-ai/cascadeflow), we decided on open core from the beginning: MIT licensed core (always free), with enterprise features (advanced analytics, SSO, dedicated support) coming later.
-Clear from day one.

 ### 🚩 "Our competitor charges $X, so we'll charge less"